Rheumatoid Arthritis

 What will happen after the operation?

-You will need to stay at least one night in hospital.
 The Podiatric surgeon will discuss this with you.
 For the first 48 hours you will rest in bed with your legs elevated and should take the painkillers prescribed for you.
 You will be asked to do some foot exercises during this time.
 You will be given special shoes to wear over your bandages and you must wear these whenever you want to walk.
 The shoes must be worn for 5 weeks.
 If used, the wires will be removed at 5 weeks.
 You may need to use crutches.

 What happens when I leave hospital?